The Ideal Humidity In Winter for Your Home Revealed

 In winter, the air goes too dry after you crank up the heater.
-However, that does not mean that you start humidifying your home right away.
+However, that does not mean you should start humidifying your home right away.
 You should monitor humidity levels in your home at all times.

-So what should indoor humidity be in winter?
+So what should indoor humidity be in the winter?
 It should be slightly below 40 percent so that you do not have condensation forming on your windows and doors.
-However, if you feel the air is too dry for comfort, you can set relative humidity at 45 or 50%.
+However, if you feel the air is too dry for comfort, you can set the relative humidity at 45 or 50%.

 The indoor humidity level should be neither too high nor too low.
 If it is too high, mold will start festering in the dark and damp corners.
-If it is too low, paint starts cracking and peeling, and you can experience coughs and allergies.
+If it is too low, the paint starts cracking and peeling, and you can experience coughs and allergies.

 What should the humidity be in the house?

 In the winter, you will experience dry indoor air.
 There is a reason for that.

 When it is cold, the air holds less water vapor.
 As the temperature drops, so does the water vapor in the air.
 That is why, during the winter, the air moisture levels are low.

 When the dry air gets indoors, it lowers the moisture level as it mixes with the air inside.

 Therefore, if you are not doing anything indoors that would generate moisture, such as taking a bath or boiling a pot of water, the air remains dry.

 That is why you should use a humidifier to add moisture to the air.
 But you should make sure you add the right amount of moisture to reach the recommended levels.